nrf-rs/nrf-hal/README.md

 # `nrf-hal`

-> [HAL] for the nRF52 and nRF91 family of microcontrollers
+> [HAL] for the nRF51, nRF52 and nRF91 families of microcontrollers

 [HAL]: https://crates.io/crates/embedded-hal